nplathe/pyJSON-Schema-Loader-and-JSON-Editor/doc/source/index.md

 ## Requirements
 Head over to the [installation](installation) section of the documentation.
-In short, pyJSON requires Python 3.10 or newer, PyQt bindings for Qt5, the regex, the future and the jsonschema package.
+In short, pyJSON requires Python 3.10 or newer, `PySide6` as bindings for Qt6, the `regex`, the `future` and the `jsonschema` package.
-Furthermore, the PyInstaller package is needed to freeze the environment and distribute it along an executable for the platform of choice.
+Furthermore, the `PyInstaller` package is needed, if you want to freeze the environment and distribute pyJSON as an executable for the platform of choice.
 Additional packages are needed for building the documentation.
 A virtual environment is highly advised.

 ```{note}